timescale/docs/api/_hyperfunctions/min_n/min_n.md

     - min_n()
 api_details:
   summary: |
-    Construct an aggregate which will keep track of the smallest values passed through it.
+    Construct an aggregate that keeps track of the smallest values passed through it.
   signatures:
     - language: sql